A Subconference of the World Design Cities Conference

 The conference is co-hosted by Shanghai University of Engineering Science (SUES) and Tongji University, situated in one of the world's great design cities.
 Shanghai's position at the intersection of Eastern and Western intellectual traditions makes it the natural home for a conversation about designing AI's boundaries.

-Apply to ParticipateApplications reviewed on a rolling basis through July 31, 2026.
+Apply to ParticipateApplications reviewed on a rolling basis.

 For inquiries, contact Michael Lissack at michael.lissack@gmail.com